chainguard-dev/cosign-ecs-verify/README.md

 ### Signed and unsigned images

-To see this demo in action, you need an example of a signed and unsigned image.
+To see the system in action, you need an example of a signed and unsigned image.

 If you already have a such images (ex. from a [previous post on the Chainguard blog][previous-blog]), we can use those: